home-assistant/home-assistant.io/source/_integrations/ambee.markdown

 To use the Ambee integration, you will need to obtain an API key from Ambee

-Ambee provides a free API keys, that are limited to 100 requests a day.
+Ambee provides free API keys, that are limited to 100 requests a day.
 This is enough for a single Ambee integration instance.
 If you are in need for more, Ambee offers paid options to raise the limits on your API key as well.